-As ArcGIS Server does its work, it needs to start and stop processes, read and write data to locations on the file system, and communicate between machines.
+ArcGIS Server starts and stops processes, reads and writes data to locations on the file system, and communicates between machines.
 To do these things securely, it uses an operating system account that you specify when you install ArcGIS Server.
 This is known throughout the documentation as the ArcGIS Server account.

 The ArcGIS Server account is used for the following purposes: